 - Practitioners holding a Qualified designation are required to acquire 20 points annually.

 - Practitioners holding a Chartered designation are required to acquire 33 points annually

-- Those holding both a Chartered and Qualified designation are to remit the great level of points: 33
+- Those holding both a Chartered and a Qualified designation are to remit the greater level of points: 33